 SMS Appointment Reminders

-Our practice software sends out automatic SMS text reminder messages to patient’s mobile phones the day before a scheduled long appointment or procedure as well as for our Allied health and Psychologist appointments.
+The clinic practice management software sends out automatic SMS text reminder messages to patient’s mobile phones the day before a scheduled appointment or procedure.
+Please respond to these messages when they are received..
 If you do not want to be part of this system, please advise our receptionists.